Latent variable graphical model selection via convex optimization: Introduction and setup

-In many applications throughout science and engineering, a challenge is that one may not have access to observations of all the relevant phenomena, i.e., some of the relevant variables may be hidden or unobserved.
-Such a scenario arises in data analysis tasks in psychology, computational biology, and economics.
+In many applications throughout science and engineering (e.g., psychology, computational biology, and economics), a challenge is that one may not have access to observations of all the relevant phenomena, that is, some of the relevant variables may be latent or unobserved.
 In general latent variables pose a significant difficulty for model selection because one may not know the number of relevant latent variables, nor the relationship between these variables and the observed variables.
-Typical algorithmic methods that try to get around this difficulty usually fix the number of latent variables as well as the structural relationship between latent and observed variables (e.g., the graphical model structure between latent and observed variables), and use the EM algorithm to fit parameters \cite{DemLR1977}.
-This approach suffers from the problem that one optimizes non-convex functions, and thus one may get stuck in sub-optimal local minima.
-An alternative method that has been suggested is based on a greedy, local, combinatorial heuristic that assigns latent variables to groups of observed variables, based on some form of clustering of the observed variables \cite{EliNN2007}; however, this approach has no consistency guarantees.
+Typical algorithmic methods that try to get around this difficulty usually fix the number of latent variables as well as the structural relationship between latent and observed variables (e.g., the graphical model structure between latent and observed variables), and use the EM algorithm to fit parameters \cite {DemLR1977}.
+This approach suffers from the problem that one optimizes nonconvex functions, and thus one may get stuck in suboptimal local minima.
+An alternative suggestion~\cite{EliNN2007} is one based on a greedy, local, combinatorial heuristic that assigns latent variables to groups of observed variables, via some form of clustering of the observed variables; however, this approach has no consistency guarantees.